mehditeymorian/JavaCompileEngine/README.md

 ### Prerequisites

-First You MUST Install Languages Compilers or interpreters that you need to compile their files.
+First you MUST Install languages Compilers or Interpreters that you need to compile their files.
-Secondly You should add folder of Compiler or Interpreter Main Program to *Environment Variables*.
+Secondly you should add folder of Compiler or Interpreter Main Program to *Environment Variables*.

-Check  [Link](https://github.com/MohammadNik/JavaCompileEngine/blob/master/SupportedLanguages) for supported Languages in **JavaCompileEngine**.
+For supported Languages in **JavaCompileEngine** check [Supported Languages List](https://github.com/MohammadNik/JavaCompileEngine/blob/master/SupportedLanguages).

 ### Downloading
-You Can Download Jar version of You can download a jar from GitHub's [releases page](https://github.com/MohammadNik/JavaCompileEngine/release).
+You can download a **jar version** from GitHub's [releases page](https://github.com/MohammadNik/JavaCompileEngine/release).
 Or you can Clone the project
 Clone Over HTTPS
 ~~~